dogasantos/cmd-tools/readme.md

 # uniquelines.go

-Show lines that are present on file 1 but are not present in file 2 (line orde does not matter)
+Show lines that are present on file 1 but are not present in file 2 (line order does not matter)

 # letters.go